 The Greenes do not appear in the 1904-1905 Plattsburgh City Directory, and in my book I wrote that they next show up in 1908 in Portland, Maine, where Gladys attended school and her father again found work as a photographer for the Lamson Studio at 655 Congress Street (shown here in 1906, photo courtesy of David Palmieri).

 The Greenes had their main residence in Portland from 1908-1912, living at 1 Marie Terrace the first two years and 292 Congress Street the last two years.
+(1 Marie was either at or right next to 292 Congress).
 As noted in my book, as early as 1909 Hubert Greene was in Jacksonville, Florida, where he took seasonal work with George Woodward, who was in the process of moving his photography operations there to be near his wife’s family (Woodward finally sold his Plattsburgh shop in 1912 and relocated permanently to Jacksonville).
 Gladys was in Jacksonville at least around 1913-1914, and may have been there in 1909 with her parents, or may have stayed up north with relatives.
 In the 1914-15 school year (eighth grade for her) she lived with a cousin in Schenectady, New York, where her paternal grandparents also lived.
 She may also have lived in Schenectady for a time with relatives earlier in her childhood.

 Hubert and Hannah continued to be listed in Jacksonville directories through 1917, although by then Gladys was living in New York City with her parents, and she and her mother, at least, continued to spend time in Portland.
 Jacksonville seems to have remained a seasonal residence.
 Everything I know confirms that her family indeed led a nomadic existence, both because her father's work took him here and there, and his marriage to Hannah was an off-and-on proposition that led him to walk out on them from time to time.
 I believe there were intervals where Gladys was living alone with her mother, and perhaps one or two brothers, separate from Hubert, but it's hard to be more precise about the actual timeline.
 As I wrote in the book, in her divorce petition many years later, Hannah alleged that Hubert had deserted her on June 1, 1909 in Jacksonville and that he remained "separate and apart" from her from that day forward, although in light of other evidence that seems an exaggeration.
 (For one thing, the 1910 federal census lists the entire family living together in Portland at 292 Congress).